ThomasWeinert/Carica-XPath-Functions/README.md

-# XSLT Functions
+# Carica XPath Functions

 This is project tries to add [Xpath 2/3 functions](https://www.w3.org/TR/xpath-functions-31) to PHPs XSLTProcessor.
-A complete implementation is impossible because some of the syntax is not available in XSLT 1.0.
+A complete implementation isn't possible - some of the syntax is not available.
+But let's see how much can be done.
-Still many useful features are possible.

 If you have a function that you would like to have added please open an issue.